Course

 “Rotating farming allows us to eat rice and vegetables from fields.
 Setting traps allows us to eat birds and mice from the forest along the field”

-We will learn how to make “Ta Po Pheo” or “Khao Beh” which is known by the city people.
+We will learn how to make “Ta Po Pheo” (or “Khao Beh” as known by the city people.)

-We will trek to the rotational farm, talk about forest management, the rituals of rotational farming, then we will cook a “Gaeng Yen” or unheated curry.
+We will trek to the rotational farm, learn about ancient methods of forest management, right relation and the rituals of rotational farming, then we will cook a “Gaeng Yen” (unheated curry).
 After that we will collect mustard greens to dry mustard greens for the dry season.
-Then we will make dried mustard greens chili paste, Muv saf toj baj k’e (Muv Sa To Ma Keo Eo), along with boiled pods with free-range chicken, Hpau di de hsau (Por Dee De So) once we are back home.
+Then we will make dried mustard greens chili paste, Muv saf toj baj k’e (Muv Sa To Ma Keo Eo) along with boiled pods with free-range chicken, Hpau di de hsau (Por Dee De So) once we are back home.

-Ending with learning how to make Khao Puk or Khao Pung Nga (Mei toj hpiv ) along with tasting wild honey and sipping traditional tea before entering the hand-tying ceremony to calling back the spirits before returning home
+Ending with learning how to make Khao Puk or Khao Pung Nga (Mei toj hpiv ) along with tasting wild honey and sipping traditional tea harvested from the wild forest.
+Finally we end our time together with the hand-tying “calling of the spirits” ceremony.

-All-inclusive – accommodation, meals, learning sessions, all activities, language translator, facilitator fees, transportation, and donations to the village and youth groups.
+Price includes all accommodation, meals, learning sessions, all activities, language translation, facilitator fees, transportation, and donations to the village and youth groups.

 ← All courses & events